deby22/war2/README.md

 * Before grabbing card user have to tell croupier to shuffling the card
 * Player grab card first.
 * After 3 seconds of grabbing card by croupier player will see results
-* After Game starts new game
+* * Supervisor stop GenServer, and starts new one, as "New Game"

 ## Usage